wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/3-examine-sharing-organization-relationships-exchange-online.md

 An organization relationship is a one-to-one relationship between businesses.
 It enables users in each organization to view calendar availability information.

-For example, consider the scenario where Contoso wants to set up a one-to-one relationship with Fabrikam.<br>
+For example, consider the scenario where Contoso wants to set up a one-to-one relationship with Fabrikam.

  -  When Contoso sets up the organization relationship, it's responsible for setting up its side of the relationship.
 As such, it must specify the level of Contoso information that Fabrikam users can view.
  -  Fabrikam, on the other hand, is responsible for setting up its side of the relationship.
 As such, it must specify the level of Fabrikam information that's visible to Contoso users.
 This level may be different than the level of information defined by Contoso.